 RAM Re is registered under the Bermuda Insurance Act 1978, amendments thereto and related regulations (the "Bermuda Insurance Act"), which require that they maintain minimum levels of solvency and liquidity.
-As at December 31, 2010, the minimum required statutory capital and surplus was \$6.3 million, and actual statutory capital and surplus was \$9.7 million and actual statutory capital and surplus was \$9.7 million and actual statutory capital and surplus was \$127.7 million.
+As at December 31, 2010, the minimum required statutory capital and surplus was \$6.3 million, and actual statutory capital and surplus was \$148.0 million.
+As at December 31, 2009, the minimum required statutory capital and surplus was \$9.7 million and actual statutory capital and surplus was \$127.7 million.
 Statutory income was \$17.4 million for the year ended December 31, 2010 and was \$38.3 million for the year ended December 31, 2009.